rv-snkr/first/README.md

 # First Repository creation from Git-Bash - Git Command line

-> First README as well
+> First README as well just like that

 RV-SNKR